newsraft/newsraft/README.md

 # feedeater

-simple feed reader for terminal (work in progress)
+feed reader for terminal

 ## Description

-Command line based application for reading feed channels in RSS & Atom formats.
+Terminal-based application for reading feed channels in various Web syndication formats.
 User interface is implemented in ncurses.
 Configuration is done through files.

-Project **non-goals** are:
+Project goals are:

-* support for third-party feed services
+* omit the support for bunch of "cloud"-based feed services

-* utilization of large number of libraries
+* utilize as few libraries as possible

+* for program this small, use a single programming language

 ## Dependencies